Aircraft Maintenance Engineering Salary in India & Abroad

 Salary varies widely based on:

-The licence category you hold has the strongest impact on your overall salary.
-Each category under CAR-66 represents a different level of authority, specialisation, and responsibility.
-For example, B1 categories deal with mechanical and airframe systems, while B2 engineers specialise in avionics and electrical systems.
+The license category you hold has the strongest impact on your overall salary.
+Each category under CAR-66 represents a different level of authority, specialization, and responsibility.
+For example, B1 categories deal with mechanical and airframe systems, while B2 engineers specialize in avionics and electrical systems.
 Within B1 itself, B1.1 is for turbine aeroplanes, B1.2 for piston aeroplanes, B1.3 for turbine helicopters, and so on.
 Higher and more complex categories allow you to certify more advanced aircraft, which naturally leads to higher earnings.
 Licensed AMEs holding heavy-aircraft or multiple-type approvals usually fall into the highest salary bracket in the industry.

 Your stream of expertise also plays a major role in determining salary.
-Mechanical stream engineers (B1) handle structures, hydraulics, landing gears, and powerplant systems, whereas Avionics stream engineers (B2) specialise in communication, navigation and electrical systems.
+Mechanical stream engineers (B1) handle structures, hydraulics, landing gears, and powerplant systems, whereas Avionics stream engineers (B2) specialize in communication, navigation, and electrical systems.
 Both streams are critical, but the demand for each varies across airlines and MROs.
-Additionally, certain specialised areas like engine overhaul, APU, composites, and component-level maintenance can provide higher earning opportunities due to their technical complexity and skill shortage in the industry.
+Additionally, certain specialized areas such as engine overhaul, APU, composites, and component-level maintenance can offer higher earning opportunities due to their technical complexity and a skills shortage in the industry.

-The company or organisation you work for significantly impacts your salary.
+The company or organization you work for significantly impacts your salary.
 Major airlines with high passenger traffic generally offer better packages compared to smaller regional operators.
-MROs (Maintenance, Repair & Overhaul organisations) may provide competitive salaries along with broader experience exposure.
-Corporate aviation can offer premium earning potential due to niche aircraft and personalised operations.
-Foreign operators, especially in the Middle East, Europe and Asia-Pacific regions, are known for offering some of the highest tax-free or high-benefit salary packages for experienced licensed AMEs.
+MROs (Maintenance, Repair & Overhaul organizations) may offer competitive salaries along with broader experience.
+Corporate aviation can offer premium earning potential due to niche aircraft and personalized operations.
+Foreign operators, especially in the Middle East, Europe, and Asia-Pacific regions, are known for offering some of the highest tax-free or high-benefit salary packages for experienced licensed AMEs.

 Location plays a major role in salary structure.
 Even within the same company, the pay scale may differ between a metro, Tier-1 airport and a smaller regional or Tier-3 airport because of the cost of living, airport workload, aircraft movement, and market demand.
-Internationally, countries with booming aviation sectors or those experiencing manpower shortages pay significantly higher salaries, especially for licensed engineers with wide-body aircraft approvals.
+Internationally, countries with booming aviation sectors or those experiencing manpower shortages pay significantly higher salaries, especially for licensed engineers with approvals for wide-body aircraft.

 As with most professions, experience strongly influences salary growth.
-A candidate fresh out of training starts as a Technician or Trainee AME with modest earnings.
+A candidate fresh out of training starts as a Technician or Trainee AME, earning modest wages.
 As you gain hands-on experience, clear AME modules, build technical skills, and demonstrate strong performance, your position in the career ladder rises quickly.
-Senior Technicians, Master Technicians and experienced Trainee AMEs earn much higher salaries.
+Senior Technicians, Master Technicians, and experienced Trainee AMEs earn much higher salaries.
 Once you become a Licensed AME, your earning potential increases dramatically.
 Your performance, discipline, troubleshooting ability, and reliability can further accelerate your promotions and salary increments.

-Before obtaining a DGCA licence, students enter the industry as Aircraft Maintenance Technicians.
+Before obtaining a DGCA license, students enter the industry as Aircraft Maintenance Technicians.
 Their salary grows gradually as they gain hands-on experience and clear AME modules.

 • Trainee Technician: ₹9,000 – ₹12,000 per month